thycotic/privman-docs/how-to/infrastructure/proxy.md

 1. Select a certificate for the binding to use and Click __OK__.
 The certificate being used for HTTPS communication should be the same certificate that is installed on your Privilege Manager web server.
 Follow [these instructions](https://thycotic.force.com/support/s/article/Trusting-an-SSL-Certificate-on-a-Client-Machine) to install a certificate on your Reverse Proxy server.

    ![Certificate](images/proxy/35629e862fbc4c513a98ba891874e52e.png)
-1. Select the server node in the left hand navigation pane in IIS Manager.
+1. In the IIS Manager's left hand navigation pane select the server node.
 1. Open __Application Request Routing__ from the middle pane.
 1. Select __Server Proxy Settings__ in the right hand actions pane
 1. In the __Application Request Routing__ pane, select __Enable Proxy__ and deselect __Enable disk cache__.